 Good News!
-The Liberal Studies Virtual Office is Open
+The Liberal Studies Offices are Open

 We are open and ready to support you!

-As we continue to monitor and meet established safety guidelines in response to the novel coronavirus (COVID-19) outbreak, our offices are still open and operating in a virtual format.
-You can reach us by phone at (909) 537-5857 or via email at firstname.lastname@example.org.
-We will respond as quickly as possible.
-Please keep a close watch for new announcements.
+As we continue to monitor and meet established safety guidelines in response to the novel coronavirus (COVID-19) outbreak, our offices are open and operating in a virtual format.
+You can reach us by phone at (909) 537-5857 or via email at email@example.com.
+We will respond as quickly as possible, but we also encourage you to please keep a close watch for new announcements.
 Many of them, as well as several resources, can be found on CSUSB’s dedicated COVID-19/Coronavirus Information Stay Informed web page.

 Thank you and stay safe.